amroamroamro/prettify-matlab/README.markdown

 In addition, a separate userscript is included to allow switching the language used by the prettifier.
-It adds a small button to the top-right corner of each code block, which an attached drop-down menu to allow language selection.
+It adds a small button to the top-right corner of each code block, with an attached drop-down menu to allow language selection.
 To add this functionality, install the `js/switch-lang.user.js` userscript.